 A no-closing-cost refinance can work well if you won’t stay in the home for very long.
 With a loan like this, the costs can add up to much more than the original closing costs if you keep the loan for another 15 to 30 years.
 In general, a good rule of thumb is to consider a no-closing-cost refinance if you plan to be out of the house within five years.

-Finally, if you want a low-cost mortgage refinance, consider negotiating your closing costs.
-Some closing costs might not be negotiable, but some could be waived.
-Ask to see if there are discounts or waivers available.
-Sometimes, if you’re already a customer with the lender, or if you can show some other compelling reason (like you’ll choose another lender with a better offer), you might be able to get a reduction in closing costs.
+If you want a low-cost mortgage refinance, you can also try negotiating your closing costs with the lender.
+Certain fees might be able to be reduced or waived, so ask if there are discounts or waivers available.
+Sometimes, if you’re already a borrower with the lender, or if you can show some other compelling reason (like you’ll choose another lender with a better offer), you might be able to get a break on closing costs.

 How to calculate if refinancing is worth it